-The Office of Student Affairs was formerly known as the "Office for Student Guidance and Discipline Administration" in the early days.
+The Office of Student Affairs was formerly known as the "Office for Student Guidance and Discipline" in the early days.
 When the University Act was passed and implemented in 1994, the name of the Office was changed to "Office of Student Affairs," or briefly as "Student Affairs."
-To meet the demands of its multi-faceted operations, when the Constituent Act of NTU was revised in 1996, the Office of Student Affairs added new units such as "Student Housing Service Division" and "Student Activity Center Division."
-At the same time, the Military Training Unit was assigned to the jurisdiction of the Board of General Education.
-When the University Constituent Act was further revised in 2008, that the Military Training Unit was changed into "Student Safety Division" and placed under the jurisdiction of the Office of Student Affairs, whereas the Graduate's Placement Service Section was renamed Career Center."
+To meet the demands of its multi-faceted operations, when the Constituent Act of NTU was revised in 1996, the Office of Student Affairs was allowed to set up "Student Housing Service Division" and "Student Activity Center Management Division."
+Concurrently, the Military Training Unit was assigned to the jurisdiction of the Board of General Education.
+It wasn't until 2008 when the University Constituent Act was further revised that the Military Training Unit changed its name to "Student Safety Division" and was placed under the jurisdiction of the Office of Student Affairs, whereas the Graduate's Placement Service Section was renamed the "Student Placement Service Section."

 Time elapsed, and the overall development of the University advanced with the tidal waves of change.
-As a member of NTU's administration, the principal task of the Office of Student Affairs is to create the set of values summarized by the acronym "TAIDA"(teamwork, accountability, integrity, diligence, and ambition vision) which is abided by every student.
-Through the collective efforts of its staff members, the Office of Student Affairs expects to establish a golden NTU era, allowing every student an unforgettable and touching learning experience.
+As a member of NTU's administration, the principal task of the Office of Student Affairs is to create the set of values summarized by the acronym "TAIDA"(teamwork, accountability, integrity, diligence, and ambition & vision) which is abided by every student.
+Through the collective efforts of its staff members, the Office of Student Affairs expects to establish a golden era for NTU, allowing every student an unforgettable and touching learning experience.

-ORGANIZATION & FUNCTION
+ORGANIZATION AND FUNCTION

-By the provisions of the University Constituent Act, the Office of Student Affairs is responsible for providing counseling services, extra curricular activities, campus safety, and career developments for all students while safeguarding their mental and physical health.
+To achieve the educational goal, the Office of Student Affairs is responsible for providing counseling services, extra curricular activities, campus safety, and career developments for all students while safeguarding their mental and physical health.
 It collaborates with other administrative units within the University to promote the learning and developments of students.

-At present the Office of Student Affairs is headed by a Dean, who is assisted by a secretary.
-The Office consists of 9 working units, which are: Student Assistance Division, Student Activity Division, Student Housing Service Division, Overseas Students Advising Division, Student Activity Center Administration Division, Student Safety Division, Career Center, Student Counseling Center, Health Center.
-Also, the Office of Student Affairs has two branch offices in the College of Social Sciences, Law School and College of Medicine and Public Health, and an Advisory Section in the School of Professional and Continuing Studies.
-Each division is composed of a director, and certain number of counselors, staff members, clerks, technicians, skilled workers, nurses, pharmacists, and contract employees,to handle student affairs.
+At present the Office for Student Affairs is headed by a Dean, who is served by a secretary.
+The Office consists of 9 second grade units, which are: Student Assistance Division, Extracurricular Activities Division, Student Housing Service Division, Overseas Chinese Student Advising Section, Student Activity Center Management Division, Student Safety Division, Student Placement Service Division, Student Counseling Center, Health Center, etc. Also, the Office for Student Affairs has two branch offices in the College of Social Sciences and College of Medicine and Public Health, and an Advisory Section in the School of Professional and Continuing Studies.
+Each division or section is composed of a director, and certain number of counselors, staff members, clerks, technicians, skilled workers, nurses, pharmacists, and contract employees, to promote student affairs.